Decisions Are Best When Blended: A Tale of Courage and Wisdom

 • Collaborative Consensus: The decision to launch required unanimous consent among the submarine’s senior officers.
 This necessitated a rapid, intense collaboration, highlighting the value of multiple perspectives in reaching a critical decision.
 Arkhipov’s ability to persuade his counterparts underscored the power of reasoned dialogue and collective reasoning.

-• Principle-Based Action: At its core, Arkhipov’s decision was underpinned by a steadfast commitment to principles.
-His refusal to launch the torpedo was not merely a tactical move but a stand rooted in a deep-seated belief in preserving peace and avoiding unnecessary loss of life.
-It was a decision shaped by ethical considerations, demonstrating the significance of principles in guiding actions, especially when the stakes are existential.
+• Principle-Based Action: At its core, Arkhipov’s decision could have been shaped by ethical considerations, demonstrating the significance of principles in guiding actions, especially when the stakes are existential.

 The Legacy of a Decision